Summer 2025 Events

 3. Participating in workplace preparation workshops

-The Office of Global Services programming aims to promote intercultural awareness and diversity to the Northeastern community.
+The Office of Global Services programming aims to promote intercultural awareness and international education to the Northeastern community.
 Through student-led programming, OGS provides avenues for students to provide introductions to new cultures, allow opportunities for students to engage and learn about other cultures, promote global citizenship, and provide a sense of belonging for our international students and scholars.
 Some examples of this include:

-1. Carnevale programming (OGS grant funded student programming)
+1. OGS grant funded student programming

 2. International Education Series programming